MiloosN5/FrontendMentor_NFTPreviewCard/README.md

 ### Useful resources

-- [Gulp v4 - Sass and BrowserSync setup](https://www.youtube.com/watch?v=QgMQeLymAdU) - Learn how to setup basic gulfile.js file.
+- [Gulp v4 - Sass and BrowserSync setup - Kevin Powell (Youtube)](https://www.youtube.com/watch?v=QgMQeLymAdU) - Learn how to setup basic gulfile.js file.
 - [SASS](https://sass-lang.com/documentation/at-rules) - You can found detailed documentation on the official page of the SASS.
 Check out for example "at-rules".
 - [7-1 pattern SASS](https://sass-guidelin.es/#component-structure) - "7-1" pattern is one of the most used sass organization.
 It is also very pratical.
 - [Clamp calculator](https://royalfig.github.io/fluid-typography-calculator/) - Since there are so many different devices, desirable is to make your font fluid from one size to another.